 This bill amends existing Louisiana law regarding the definitions and elements of criminal blighting of property.
-It updates the definition of "blighted property" to include any vacant or occupied immovable property that has been declared or certified as blighted or a public nuisance by a court or an administrative hearing officer, rather than limiting it to commercial or residential premises that are vacant, uninhabitable, and hazardous.
-Additionally, the definition of "public nuisance" is expanded to include apartments alongside other structures.
+It revises the definition of "blighted property" to include any vacant or occupied immovable property that has been declared or certified as blighted or a public nuisance by a court or an administrative hearing officer, rather than limiting it to commercial or residential premises that are vacant, uninhabitable, and hazardous.
+Additionally, the term "public nuisance" is expanded to include apartments alongside other structures, and the process for declaring property as blighted is clarified to include actions by a court of competent jurisdiction.

 Statutes affected: